bhargavvarmasagi/GDP-Team04/README.md

 Completed ER diagram for the Data Management Plan as part of Iteration 1.
 Created a detailed wiki page for the Data Management Plan and added all final information.
 Additionally, reviewed and validated the Non-Functional Requirements list to ensure accuracy and alignment with project objectives.<br>

 Added the summary of ER diagram and reviewed mapping of functional requirements:- (10/11/2024)<br>
 Worked on Data Management Plan iteration 1 document.
 Added a summary of the ER diagram and reviewed the mapping of functional requirements to data storage.
 Prepared for further iterations based on these foundational elements.
-Incorporated feedback for improving data flow and security considerations.
+Incorporated feedback for improving data flow and security considerations.<br>

+Reviewed Customers, Products, and Orders entities for potential changes:- (10/21/2024)<br>
+Checked the Customers, Products, and Orders entities to ensure proper relationships and attribute definitions.
+Reviewed the structure to identify any potential changes or improvements.
+Checked for consistency and completeness across all entities.<br>